 3. Wadi Natrun Monasteries

 Established: 4th century AD

 More than 1600 years ago, Saint Macarius of Egypt decided to build his monastery in the Natrun valley, known for its large alkali lakes.
 This attracted the attention of other Christian monks and hermits, who then decided to settle in Natrun as well, establishing four large early Christian developments.

 The four Wadi Natrun Coptic monasteries that are still active to this day are:

 The Syrian Monastery

 All of the four can be seen and visited until today free of charge, but leaving a donation is always helpful in preserving these historic sites.

 Location: Sharm el Sheikh

-This modern church was considered by some one of the most beautiful in the world upon its completion almost ten years ago, and is now an unexpected must-see for many Sharm el Sheikh visitors.
+This modern church was considered by some one of the most beautiful in the world upon its completion over ten years ago, and is now an unexpected must-see for many Sharm el Sheikh visitors.

 The exterior is simple, but the interior took a team of 19 people two years to create.
 There are frescoes and murals, and the walls depict Biblical scenes such as The Creation and Exodus, and on the ceiling there’s St. John’s vision of The Apocalypse.